bcwells24/bcwells24.github.io/index.md

 - Outcome 2 was demonstrated through clear code documentation and professional communication of the enhancement plan.
 - Outcome 3 was met by evaluating and implementing trade-offs in choosing an appropriate cloud-based database solution.
 - Outcome 4 was fulfilled by employing innovative techniques in modernizing the application's database structure.
-- Outcome 5, while originally unplanned, was also addressed by implementing advanced security measures.
+- Outcome 5, though initially unplanned, was addressed by implementing advanced security measures.
 This showcased a proactive security mindset by anticipating potential vulnerabilities that were discovered during the enhancement process.

 #### [Features Video](https://youtu.be/DrQfarP1rtg){:target="_blank"}